maxprilutskiy/maxprilutskiy.github.io/_posts/don't read this/2021-08-17-dont-read-this.md

 If you're reading this it means only one thing: I decided I want to run a blog and then forgot about it.

-If you've been waiting for me to post for a while already - checkout my [GitHub](https://github.com/{{ site.author.github }}){:target="_blank"}, [Twitter](https://twitter.com/{{ site.author.twitter }}){:target="_blank"},
+If you've been waiting for me to post for a while already - check out my [GitHub](https://github.com/{{ site.author.github }}){:target="_blank"}, [Twitter](https://twitter.com/{{ site.author.twitter }}){:target="_blank"},
 or [LinkedIn](https://linkedin.com/in/{{ site.author.github }}){:target="_blank"},